 Carrion can come from many sources and can be dead animals of all sizes, from small rodents to larger mammals or even whales.
 Scavengers do not discriminate about where they get their next meal.
 Common sources of carrion include:

-- Hunting Discards: Internal organs or unwanted pieces of a hunted animal left behind by hunters will be fed on by carrion-seeking birds.
+- Hunting discards: Internal organs or unwanted pieces of a hunted animal left behind by hunters will be fed on by carrion-seeking birds.
 This may also include wounded animals that die before a hunter claims them.

-- Vehicle Kills: Roadkill can occur anywhere, from highways and interstates to dirt track back roads, and is used by all types of scavenging animals, including bears, raccoons, and birds.
+- Vehicle kills: Roadkill can occur anywhere, from highways and interstates to dirt track back roads, and is used by all types of scavenging animals, including bears, raccoons, and birds.

-- Accidental Deaths: Animals that die from accidents, such as window collisions, net tangles, or similar causes, will become carrion.
+- Accidental deaths: Animals that die from accidents, such as window collisions, net tangles, or similar causes, will become carrion.

-- Natural Deaths: Animals that die of old age, disease, injuries, premature birth, or other causes can all become carrion.
+- Natural deaths: Animals that die of old age, disease, injuries, premature birth, or other causes can all become carrion.

-- Beach Strandings: Marine animals that get stranded on beaches and die will become carrion for scavenging gulls, shorebirds, corvids, and raptors.
+- Beach strandings: Marine animals that get stranded on beaches and die will become carrion for scavenging gulls, shorebirds, corvids, and raptors.

 As carrion ages, it is often accompanied by a foul, rancid smell caused by bacterial growth, and the meat is unfit for human consumption.
-Animals and birds, however, have different digestive systems and better tolerance for old meat, and can often feed from a carcass even if it has significantly decayed.
+Animals and birds, however, have different digestive systems and better tolerance for old meat, and can often feed on a carcass even if it has significantly decayed.
 In many cases, an older carcass is even more palatable to birds, because as the meat rots, it becomes softer and easier for smaller bills or talons to tear into.